SantiagoSilvaZ/kali-linux-vagrant/README.md

-# Contrução da maquina virtual do Kali Linux pelo o Vagrant
+# Provisioning a Kali Linux virtual machine using Vagrant

 Provision a Kali Linux virtual machine, with the goal of reducing setup time for the development environment and speeding up the process.